 Each character belongs to one of the species (there are multiple races per core rulebook, and more in expansions but the game misses the guidelines for creating own playable species), a career, and one or more specializations.
 Each game has six careers with three specialization talent trees in the core rulebook, and three more specialization in the expansion book for that career.
 There is some overlap between specialization in Age Of Rebellion and Edge Of The Empire, for example AOR spy shares slicer specialization with EOTE technician and scout specialization with EOTE explorer.

-Career and the first specialization determine starting skills, specializations learned determine access to talent trees.
-You need to learn a specialization to learn any of its talents (thought there is some overlap between talent trees) but you can learn any skills and any new specializations regardless of your career, doing it outside of your career merely costs more experience points.
-Talents grant you passive bonuses (Dedication, a talent that increases single ability score is usually at the bottom at each tree—they start at the top and the talents have to be purchased following the available connections), modify effects of some maneuvers and actions, or can grant you access to completely new actions (such as using stimpack to increase ability scores instead of healing).
+Career and the first specialization determine starting skills, specializations selected at the start and those purchased later determine access to talent trees.
+You need to learn a specialization to select any of its talents (thought there is some overlap between specializations, with many talents showing in multiple trees) but you can learn any skills and any new specializations regardless of your career, doing it outside of your career merely costs more experience points.
+Some talents grant you passive bonuses (e.g. Dedication, a talent that increases single ability score is usually at the bottom at each tree—they start at the top and the talents have to be purchased following the available connections), other modify effects of some maneuvers and actions, or can grant you access to completely new actions (such as using stimpack to increase ability scores instead of healing).

 If you have a force career, or one of two universal force specializations you gain Force Rating 1, which you can increase with, you guessed it, right talents, and now you can select force powers, which work similarly to talent trees dedicated to specific power, such as Move, Sense, Heal/Harm, or Foresee.
-Force-users are feeling quite balanced, comparing with other characters due to excessive experience cost involved in developing them fully.
-At least until you run into an Inquisitor NPC who can kick the party's collective backsides until they have many-many sessions behind them.
+Force-users feel quite balanced compared with other characters due to excessive experience cost involved in developing them fully.
+At least until you run into an Inquisitor NPC who can kick the party's collective backsides unless they have many-many sessions behind them.

 Age Of Rebellion careers are aces (drivers, gunners, and pilots), commanders (leaders of men on ground and in space), diplomats (ambassadors, agitators, and quartermasters), engineers (mechanics, saboteurs, and scientists), soldiers (commandos, medics, and sharpshooters), and spies (infiltrators, scouts, and slicers).
 It also offers two universal specialization: recruit to allow making more combat-oriented characters out of non-combatants, and force-sensitive emergent, which is used to represent people who discover they are sensitive to force.
 Yes, anyone can develop force abilities by selecting the specialization.
 Players are intended to be heroes.
 Even if Stormtroopers can easily handle them early on.